PHYSICS IN ASTRONOMY (2023)

 Review of key stellar physics.
 Star classes are based on temperature.
 Flux energy.
 Stefan’s Law, as applied to star class and longevity.

 Introduction to cosmology.
 The Big Bang.
 The universal background radiation. and the “average” temperature of the universe.

 Einstein’s breakthroughs: Special and General relativity.
 Examples from astronomy events.
 A new interpretation of gravity.

 Gravitation and EM waves.
 Black holes.
 Gravity waves- a new research tool

 Instructor-Dr. Kenneth Katta

 Ken has degrees in physics, nuclear engineering, optometry, and international relations.
 He continues with graduate-level studies in astrophysics, planetary science, and cosmology courses from the Australian National University.
 In addition to 40 years in both military and civilian optometric practice, he served in the U.S. Air Force – in aerial combat in Vietnam and in medical aerospace research.
-He retired as Lt.
+He retired as a Lt.
 Colonel.
-Dr. Katta lectures at Embry-Riddle Aeronautical University in Florida.
-He is active in a Florida astronomy club and in the AAA
+Dr. Katta lectures at Embry-Riddle Aeronautical University in Florida and is active in a Florida astronomy club besides the AAA.